May Birthstone: Emerald – The Gem Of Rebirth And Love

 Fun and Fascinating Facts About Emerald

-• Cleopatra's Favorite: Cleopatra, the famous Egyptian queen, was known for her love of emeralds and often adorned herself with this beautiful gemstone.
+• Cleopatra’s Favorite: The famous Egyptian queen Cleopatra was known for her love of emeralds and often adorned herself with them.

 • Inca Treasures: The Incas and Aztecs of South America revered emeralds and used them in religious ceremonies and rituals.